 Programs operating with modified services:

-- Care/Case Management – Appointments taking place by telephone.
+- Case Management – Appointments taking place in person and over the telephone.

 - Bikkur Holim (Friendly Visitor) – Volunteers connect with their matches by telephone or video call.

 - Balboa Avenue Older Adult Center and College Avenue Center – Virtual programming via zoom.

 - Breaking Down Barriers – Meetings, events, and presentations are taking place virtually.